Meithal/ccson/README.md

  require object keys to be unique so a query with a fqn doesn't make a lot of sense.

-This library does a full copy of strings and numbers.
+Unlike [JSMN](https://github.com/zserge/jsmn), this library does a full copy of strings and numbers.
 This makes reentry easier as you can clear the original buffer between passes, in cost of some speed.
 It will also convert control characters in their escaped